Register as a New Patient

 All patients have a named GP who is responsible for their overall care at the practice.
 Please contact the practice if you wish to know who your named GP is.
 Patients can see any GP in the practice, and if you have a preference as to which GP is your named GP, we will try to accommodate this.

-Patients can register as new patients within the "inner boundary" (Darker purple) and existing patients who move within the "outer boundary" (lighter purple) which includes Headington, Barton, Sandford and Garsington, may remain registered at the surgery.
+Patients can register as new patients within the "inner boundary" (darker purple) and existing patients who move within the "outer boundary" (lighter purple) may remain registered at the surgery.
+The outer boundary includes the localities of Barton, Garsington, Headington, Horspath and Sandford.

 Please note, you will need to come into the practice with valid ID in order to complete registration.